scottsilvi/builderBookmarklet/README.md

 > Enter

 1. If focus is on a container element, will expand / collapse.
-2. If focus is on an editable element, will launch editor for element (image editor for images, inline text editor for text, etc)
+2. If focus is on an editable element, will launch editor for element (image editor for images / shift+enter for inline text editor for text, etc)

+> Shift+Enter

+Enter inline text editing mode

 > Ctrl+shift+c